We are Available 24/7

 how to replace a tankless water heater

-Not every problem calls for a full replacement.
-But some signs are too big to ignore.
-Here is what to look for:
+Not every problem means you need a full replacement.
+But some signs are hard to ignore.

-• Unit is more than 15 to 20 years old
+• The unit is more than 15 to 20 years old

-• You see rust or corrosion on the heat exchanger
+• You see rust or corrosion around the heat exchanger

 Tools and Materials Needed

-Gather everything before you start.
-Stopping mid-job to run to the hardware store wastes time and can leave your water off for hours.
+Before you start, gather everything.
+Stopping mid-job to run to the hardware store wastes time.

 Tools: